 Considering changing your flooring this year?
 Ceramic tile has moved out from the bathroom and kitchen to nearly every room in the house.
-Whether a do-it-yourselfer learning how to install ceramic floor tiles or hiring a contractor, you can easily create a new look in your home with ceramic tiles.
+Whether a do-it-yourselfer learning how to install ceramic floor tile or hiring a contractor, you can easily create a new look in your home with ceramic tiles.
 Be it flooring or pavers, there are many options available for you to choose from.
 Tackling one room at a time or an entire floor, whatever your project, it will bring your home up-to-date.

 As ceramic tiles have become one of the most popular types of materials, so have tile trends.
 Each year, there are literally hundreds and hundreds of new designs introduced on the market for you to choose from.
 This year is no different.
 Tile trends 2018 focus on darker and dramatic hues.
 Monochromatic colors, chevron patterns, and hexagon shapes have been trending, and so has ceramic wood-look tiles.